dcunited001/te-xel-io/app/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me.md

 I even had to wear my swim trunks at one point because I hadn't had a chance do laundry.
 I used the excuse that I was going tubing with some friends later, which I was.
 It was one of the few times I got to see friends from Virginia.
 I felt pretty fucked up for not being able to let them crash at my place, but I couldn't bring myself to tell them what was really going on!
 I didn't know them too terribly well.

 Admittedly, a lot of this is my fault for not taking care of finding a new place earlier.
 However, I was seriously overwhelmed by my new job *and* the moral delimma that bedbugs posed.
 Fortunately, after about 2 weeks of being homeless, I had found my next place.
 I wasn't able to move in just yet, but my new roommate was generous enough to allow me to store my stuff in his garage.
 I cannot emphasize enough how this simplified my life at the time.

+> Also, being briefly homeless also cleared my conscience.
+My stuff had been outside in my friends pickup truck for several days; it's probably in the clear.
+And after a few days of camping, there was no possible way that I could transmit them to my new roommate, right?
+Phew, what a relief.
+No longer a pariah!

 ![Tibetan Prayer Flags](/img/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me/tibetan-prayer-flags.jpg)